ppi/skeletonapp/README.md

 Requirements
 ------------
-* PHP 5.3.3+ (this is due to the high php version dependency on symfony2)
+* PHP 5.3.3+ (this is the base requirement of symfony2, so we must comply with that)